 The first task, Build a Sentence, presents 10 items where you arrange scrambled word chunks into grammatically correct sentences.
 This tests your knowledge of English syntax, clause structures, and word order.
 The second task, Write an Email, gives you a situational prompt and asks you to compose a 130 to 140 word email response within 7 minutes.
 You need to demonstrate appropriate tone, clear organization, and effective communication.
 The third task, Academic Discussion, places you in an online classroom setting where a professor poses a question and classmates respond.
 You have 10 minutes to contribute a well-supported opinion that engages with the discussion.

 All three tasks are scored by expert evaluators using the 1 to 6 band scale aligned to CEFR levels.
-On TOEFLPrep, you can submit your responses for free expert evaluation with personalized feedback delivered within 24 to 48 hours.
+On TOEFLMock, you can submit your responses for free expert evaluation with personalized feedback delivered within 24 to 48 hours.

 The 2026 TOEFL writing section includes three distinct task types, each testing different aspects of your writing ability.